-Greek is a Hellenic language derived from Proto-Greek, the first form of Greek spoken during the 3rd millennium BC.
+The Greek language is derived from Proto-Greek, the first form of Greek spoken during the 3rd millennium BC.
 It later evolved into Ancient Greek, which was spoken during the Antiquity.
 Modern Greek emerged after the fall of the Byzantine Empire in 1453.
 Greek is the oldest recorded living language, with written records spanning over 34 centuries.

-There are around 13 million native Greek speakers, mainly in Greece and Cyprus, but also in Italy, Albania, Turkey.
+The Greek speakers are mainly in Greece and Cyprus, but also in Italy, Albania, Turkey.
 The Greek diaspora, which can be found in Western Europe, Canada, the United States, Argentina, Australia, Brazil and other countries, is also using Greek on a daily basis.

-Greek has significantly influenced Western literature, languages, mathematics, astronomy and philosophy.
+Greek has also influenced languages, mathematics, astronomy and philosophy.
 Many English words related to these fields are of Greek origin.
 Along with Latin, Greek is still used for creating new words in English and other languages.

-The word “alphabet” is actually formed of “alpha” and “beta”, the two first letters of the Greek alphabet.
+“Alpha” and “beta”, are the two first letters of the Greek alphabet.